 Lake City Community Center Development

-Project Description
+Project Background

 The Lake City Community Center has been an integral part of Lake City’s neighborhood history, serving as a hub for community activities and bringing together people of all ages and cultures.
 In 2023, a fire destroyed a major portion of the building, and the community center was demolished.

 In 2024, Seattle Parks and Recreation, in partnership with the Department of Neighborhoods, conducted a building needs assessment to better understand the community’s priorities for the new center.
 In 2025, the city selected Mercy Housing to lead the redevelopment, which will include 113 affordable rental homes on the upper floors and a new community center at street level.
 This innovative design will be the first of its kind for the City of Seattle by combining affordable housing, essential services, and shared community spaces to create a welcoming place where residents can live, gather, and thrive.
-Seattle Parks and Recreation, along with the Office of Housing and the Department of Neighborhoods, will continue to gather community input through public meetings to ensure the new community center meets both current and future needs of the Lake City community.

-For more information on the housing component, please visit the Lake City Community Center and Affordable Housing Co-Location Redevelopment project page.
+For more information on the housing component, please visit the top of the page and click on tab labeled "Housing Co-Location Redevelopment."

 Project Advisor Team